 5- Don’t leave without the Fact Sheet

 When offering you insurance, the automobile dealer employee must give you a Fact Sheet informing you of your rights.
 You must read it through, sign it and take a copy home with you.

-The employee must also give you an explanatory documetn containing a comprehensive description of the coverage offered, the exclusions and the procedure for submitting a claim.
+The employee must also give you an explanatory document containing a comprehensive description of the coverage offered, the exclusions and the procedure for submitting a claim.
 The Fact Sheet (pdf - 134 KB)This link will open in a new windowUpdated on 29 October 2018 and the explanatory document are tools designed to help you make an informed decision.

 Replacement cost endorsement or replacement insurance: Which one should I choose?

 How do you make an informed decision?
 First find out about each these products.
-Damage insurance agents brokers and insurance firms that offer products online are allowed to compare the two products for you and advise you on them.
+Damage insurance agents and brokers and damage insurance firms that offer products online are allowed to compare the two products for you and advise you on them.
 Automobile dealers are not.